Boima12/lapTrinhMang_mailServer/README.md

 # Java mail server using UDP protocol

-- just for learning purpose, this project is building a Java mail server app using UDP protocol, the app doesn't implement a proper database but just a file saving methods
+- just for learning purpose, this project is building a Java mail server app follows SMTP protocol, this app doesn't implement a proper database but just a file saving methods

-- using flatlaf UI and gson (probably, if Chien implements it :>), so make sure you import two .jar files that i attach within the projects before running the program (they are in libraries folder)

 ### how to run